 These Wood Slice Ornaments are adding just the right decorative touch to my Woodsy Christmas this year, as I tried to avoid the usual tinsel, in lieu of a more “earthy vibe.”
 Hand-painted and perfectly imperfect, they came not from the store, but from a tree that, up until last spring, was in our backyard.
 When we were forced to take it down, I saved a piece of the stump and a couple of giant branches.
 That gave me more than enough material for this year’s Christmas craft project.

 Looking for an inexpensive way to dress up your windows?
 Try building your own Rustic Window Cornices using tongue & groove wood and some stain.
 It’s a D-I-Y project anyone can build in a day or two.
-Just check out my step-by-step video tutorial.
+Just check out my step-by-step video tutorial above, or read on.